-CRT HRS:01 LEC HRS:00 LAB HRS:03 This course is a practicum in theater with an emphasis on technique and procedures with experience gained in play productions.
-Prerequisite: None.
+CRT HRS:01 LEC HRS:00 LAB HRS:03 This course is a practicum in theater open to all students with emphasis on technique and procedures with experience gained in play productions.

-◆DRAM 2366

-Introduction to Cinema
+◆DRAM 2366 Introduction to Cinema

 CRT HRS:03 LEC HRS:03 LAB HRS:00 This course will survey and analyze cinema including history, film techniques, production procedures, selected motion pictures, and cinema's impact on and reflection of society.
-Prorequisite: Name department.